An excellent California pinot noir for $14? You better believe it.

 The name smacks of marketing, but the wine delivers outstanding fruit and value that has become Portugal’s trademark.
 The blend is touriga franca, alfrocheiro, castelão and tinta roriz; together, they harmonize into a seamless chorus of dark fruit, wild herbs and cool evening air.
 ABV: 14 percent.

 Imported and distributed in the District and Maryland by Artisans & Vines, distributed in Virginia by LK Wine Sales & Tours: Available in the District at Calvert Woodley, Cleveland Park Wine and Spirits, Dupont Market, Magruder’s, Rodman’s.
-Available in Maryland at Beer, Wine & Co., Bradley Food & Beverage and Capital Beer & Wine in Bethesda; Bethesda Co-Op in Cabin John; Crescent Beer & Wine in Bowie; Dawson’s Market in Rockville; Decanter Fine Wines in Columbia; Fenwick Beer & Wine and Parkway Deli & Restaurant in Silver Spring; Finewine.com in Gaithersburg; Franklins Restaurant, Brewery and General Store in Hyattsville; Fulton Wine & Spirits in Fulton; Greenbelt Co-Op and New Deal Cafe in Greenbelt; Hop N Grape in North Bethesda; Old Town Market in Kensington; Rodman’s (White Flint); Town Center Market in Riverdale Park.
+Available in Maryland at Beer Wine & Co., Bradley Food & Beverage and Capital Beer & Wine in Bethesda; Bethesda Co-Op in Cabin John; Crescent Beer & Wine in Bowie; Dawson’s Market in Rockville; Decanter Fine Wines in Columbia; Fenwick Beer & Wine and Parkway Deli & Restaurant in Silver Spring; Finewine.com in Gaithersburg; Franklins Restaurant, Brewery and General Store in Hyattsville; Fulton Wine & Spirits in Fulton; Greenbelt Co-Op and New Deal Cafe in Greenbelt; Hop N Grape in North Bethesda; Old Town Market in Kensington; Rodman’s in White Flint; Town Center Market in Riverdale Park.
+Available in Virginia at Aldie Peddler in Aldie; Bonnie Blue Southern Market & Bakery, Crush Wine Bar, Murphy Beverage, Piccadilly’s Public House & Restuarant (retail), Taqueria Guadalajara (retail), and West Oaks Farm Market in Winchester; Mt.
+Airy Farm Market in Boyce; Vintage Cellar in Blacksburg; Woodstock Cafe in Woodstock (retail).

 GREAT VALUE